Our eighth day in Bosnia was largely a travelling day, driving north to Sarajevo and finding our apartment.

 The siege of Sarajevo was the encirclement of the city by the Yugoslav Army from the 5th April 1992 to 29th February 1996, a duration of almost 4 years, the longest city siege in modern times.
 During this time the city and its residents were almost completely cut off from the outside world, and were subject to indiscriminate daily shelling and sniping fire from the enemy forces on the surrounding mountains.
 Thousands of innocent lives were lost, and infrastructure, culture and heritage was damaged and destroyed.
 It wasn’t until intervention from the United Nations, and the United States who drew up and enforced the Dayton Agreement that the siege ended.

-Day 9: Our first full day in Sarajevo involved being picked up at our apartment for a ‘war tour’.
+Our first full day in Sarajevo involved being picked up at our apartment for a ‘war tour’.
 Our host was a young man, Edin, who was born in the city during the siege.
-Edin drove us through the center of Sarajevo, through ‘snipers alley’, a dual carriage way which was impassable doing the war due to the presence of snipers on the surrounding mountains.
+Edin drove us through the centre of Sarajevo, through ‘snipers alley’, a dual carriage way which was impassable doing the war due to the presence of snipers on the surrounding mountains.
 We passed the famous Holiday Inn, a large yellow building which “gives discounts on the south facing rooms”, a local joke referring to its position facing the hills.
 This was actually one of the safer places to be during the siege as it housed journalists, at that time something of a safe role in a war zone.

-We drove out of the city center and to the Tunnel of Hope.
+We drove out of the city centre and to the Tunnel of Hope.
 The tunnel, hidden under a regular house in a normal, if somewhat damaged neighbourhood, was built by locals during the siege under the runway of Sarajevo airport to allow for supplies to be brought in and out of the city.
-The house itself is now a museum, a small part of the tunnel can be seen (around 50 meters of the near kilometer long tunnel) as well as details on the siege, old landmines and shells and other treasures found and left after the war.
+The house itself is now a museum, a small part of the tunnel can be seen (around 50 meters of the near kilometre long tunnel) as well as details on the siege, old landmines and shells and other treasures found and left after the war.

 It was here we learnt more of Bosnia’s love of smoking.
 A taboo and ‘filthy habit’ in the west, there are no restrictions on smoking in public places and prices are at least five times cheaper than in the UK.
 In fact, Edin told us that around 80% of Bosnian’s smoke and it has deeper roots in Bosnian culture than that.
 During the siege, Sarajevo was still able to produce cigarettes and used them, on mass, as a form of currency to deal with those outside of the city to bring in supplies, food, drink and luxuries such as alcohol and weapons.
 Who says smoking’s bad for you?